saidbaradai/Today-I-Learnd/Github/Creating a new folder.md

-**To create a new folder in a github repo you just need to:**
+### To create a new folder in a github repo you just need to:
-1- press on "add new file".
+1- "press on "add new file".
 2-use the forward-slash charechter to creat a folder.

 exp: